Jeongjaegu/polymer-oneall-social-login/README.md

 An element providing a Polymer integration of oneAll Javascript API to allow you to connect to more than 30 social networks using oneAll.com services.

-/!\ Only freemium methods are supported.
+/!\ Some methods are only available to premium accounts.

 ## Dependencies